 - Plan Your Trip

 Hiking can take you to amazing places.
 Grab your hiking boots, bear spray, and other hiking essentials and hit the trails in Big Sky, Montana.
-With hundreds of miles of hiking trails criss crossing the mountains around Big Sky, it can be hard to choose what trail you want to hike first.
-Luckily, we are here to suggest some of the best hikes in Big Sky.
+With hundreds of miles of hiking trails criss-crossing the mountains of Big Sky, it can be hard to choose which trail you want to hike first.
+Luckily, we are here to suggest some of our favorites.

 Location: Big Sky Town Center